25 Best Podcast Hosting Services

 Storage is one of the main reasons why you need a podcast hosting service.
 Similar to website hosting, podcast hosting will help you store and deliver podcast-related files.

-While you definitely can store podcast audio files on your website, the average podcast episode length is around 30-60 minutes, with an average file size of 33-55 MB.
+While you definitely can store podcast audio files on your website, the average podcast episode length is around 20-40 minutes.
+As a rule of thumb, a 30-minute recording can go between 15MB to 30MB in size.

 One episode might not seem like much.
 However, popular podcast shows release at least 14 episodes.